PrekshaNema25/DiverstiyBasedAttentionMechanism/README.md

 ## Data Download and Preprocessing
 * One data set split is already provided in data/ folder.
+* To make 10 folds from existing dataset use: python make_folds.py ../../all_points 10 ../../data

 ### To crawl the data from scratch :
 * cd src/dataextraction_scripts